 Building Redox

 Congrats on making it this far!
 Now you will build Redox.
 This process is for x86-64 machines (Intel/AMD).
-There are also similar processes for i686 and AArch64/Arm64.
+There are also similar processes for i686 and AArch64/ARM64.

 The build process fetches files from the Redox Gitlab server.
 From time to time, errors may occur which may result in you being asked to provide a username and password during the build process.
 If this happens, first check for typos in the git URL.
-If that doesn't solve the problem and you don't have a Redox GitLab login, try again later, and if it continues to happen, you can let us know through chat.
+If that doesn't solve the problem and you don't have a Redox GitLab login, try again later, and if it continues to happen, you can let us know through the chat.

 To avoid bugs from different build environments (operating systems) we are using Rootless Podman for major parts of the build.
 Podman is invoked automatically and transparently within the Makefiles.

-(Don't forget to read this page to know our build system organization and how it works)
+(Don't forget to read the Build System page to know our build system organization and how it works)

 Podman Build Overview